Skip to main content

 Ask your cancer care team what you should watch for.
 Most side effects are short-term and go away after treatment ends.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects.

-Report any side effects you notice to your medical team so that they can be treated right away.
+Report any side effects you notice to your cancer care team so that they can be treated right away.
 Most side effects can be treated.
-In some cases, the doses of the chemo drugs may need to be reduced or treatment might need to be delayed or stopped to keep the effects from getting worse.
+In some cases, the doses of the chemo drugs can be reduced or treatment can be delayed or stopped to keep the side effects from worsening.

 More information about chemotherapy